Page 1 of 3

 Transition and continuity

 Feedback is welcome on the application process or suggestions for measures or technologies to incorporate in the future.
-Please provide them here:
+Please provide your comments below:

-If my practice is selected as a recipient of the 2016 HealthInsight Quality Award:
+If my agency is selected as a recipient of the HealthInsight Quality Award: